 Throughout the Victorian period, Punch featured many cartoons showing wall posters in London.
-Yet, unlike Parry, it mocked the supposed value of the spectacle they generated.
-In 1847, Punch drew attention to the daily ‘Bill-stickers’ exhibitions’ that could be seen almost anywhere in the city (2).
+Yet, unlike Parry, Punch mocked the supposed value of the spectacle they generated.
+In 1847, the magazine drew attention to the daily ‘Bill-stickers’ exhibitions’ that could be seen almost anywhere in the city (2).
 With St Paul’s again obliterated by a makeshift wall of gigantic posters, Punch shows a respectable group of visitors come to see this impromptu exhibition.
 Here, everything is exaggerated, dictated by competition, and leading to an illegible mass of words and images.
-Such a spectacle reflected the quackery and puffery of advertisers, one that needed to be better regulated and controlled.
+Such a spectacle reflected the quackery and puffery of advertisers, both of which needed to be better regulated and controlled.

 Yet, the accretions of posters on walls might also lead to the formation of new unintentional meanings.
 So ‘the result of careless bill-posting’ (3) in 1898 was an accidental joke – the bemused onlookers wondering if they really should try this strange specimen of exotic animal in their baths.
-Although Punch is probably only interested in the comic potential of such accidental juxtapositions, this image also hints at other concerns.
+Although Punch is probably mostly interested in the comic potential of such accidental juxtapositions, the magazine also hints at other concerns.
 As the cartoon graphically demonstrates, reading posters was not like reading books or newspapers – one had to be able to negotiate these random juxtapositions, to be able to read in a different way.
 This was a peculiarly modern form of perception, being able to decipher the new visual language of the commodity, one that was dictated by free competition.
-The result – a kind of visual pandemonium – might confuse or delight in equal measure; despite their commercial basis, its very freedom that governs the arrangement of these posters might lead to new and unexpected meanings if we had the right perceptive tools to decipher them.
+The result – a kind of visual pandemonium – might confuse or delight in equal measure; despite their commercial basis, these posters might also reveal new and unexpected meanings if we had the right perceptive tools to decipher them.

-In 1890, Punch pictured what it saw as the logical development of the city poster – a skyward development of advertising where the ‘swinging signs of ogre Trade’ invade ‘the smoke-veiled vaults of heaven’ (4).
-Here, gigantic letters float freely or on balloons, obscuring St Paul’s or even the sun, while outsized binoculars, gloves, hats, umbrellas and bottles soar to ‘monstrous heights’ above the city.
-With savage mockery, Punch uses this vision of future ‘sky-horrors’ to castigate the laissez-faire attitude towards posters and hoardings – a warning of what may result if advertisers are left unchecked.
-Yet, this is also a strangely prescient image – a kind of Heath-Robinson version of the skyward spectacle of Blade Runner (1982) or an anticipation of the sign-as-architecture that came to define the cityscape of Las Vegas.
+In 1890, Punch pictured what it saw as the logical development of the city poster – a skyward development of advertising where the ‘swinging signs of ogre Trade’ invaded ‘the smoke-veiled vaults of heaven’ (4).
+In this future London, gigantic letters would float freely or on balloons, obscuring St Paul’s or even the sun, while outsized binoculars, gloves, hats, umbrellas and bottles would soar to ‘monstrous heights’ above the city.
+With savage mockery, Punch uses this vision of future ‘sky-horrors’ to castigate the laissez-faire attitude towards posters and hoardings – a warning of what may result if advertisers were left unchecked.
+Yet, this is also a strangely prescient image – a kind of Heath-Robinson version of the skyward spectacle of Ghost in the Shell (1996) or an anticipation of the sign-as-architecture that came to define the cityscape of Las Vegas.
 And was it this image that inspired Frank Gehry to commission Claes Oldenburg and Coosje van Bruggen to build part of the Chiat/Day Building (1985-1991) as an enormous pair of binoculars – an iconic herald of the dissolution of modernism into a melting-pot of styles?